 - Damages related to your job, workplace, volunteer work, or company

 - Fines and penalties

 How do I sign up for one?

 As you can imagine, there are thousands of options out there, which can be pretty overwhelming since everything is in German.
-If you want a little bit of guidance, transparent pricing and good coverage, all of it 100% in English (also for claims), I would recommend providers like GetSafe, Coya or Feather Insurance.
+If you want a little bit of guidance, transparent pricing and good coverage, all of it 100% in English (also for claims), I would recommend English-speaking liability insurance providers in Germany like GetSafe, Lemonade or Feather Insurance.
 Sign-up in a few minutes, get a confirmation right away and use an app to manage your contracts.
 It’s one of those of new players that don’t make you hate insurance ^^.